Explore Westerham

 Frequently asked questions

-Winston Churchill's home (Chartwell, where he lived from 1922 to 1964, is a National Trust property), the General Wolfe statue (who captured Quebec in 1759), and a beautiful Kent village of historic significance Roam surfaces the hidden gems that make Westerham worth exploring.
+Westerham is a place in Kent known for winston Churchill's home (Chartwell, where he lived from 1922 to 1964, is a National Trust property), the General Wolfe statue (who captured Quebec in 1759), and a beautiful Kent village of historic significance.
+Chartwell — Winston Churchill's beloved home from 1922 to 1964 — is one of the National Trust's most visited properties.
+The population is around 4,500.

-Yes — Roam is live in Westerham and across Kent.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Westerham and across Kent.
+It is available on iOS and Android.